 The major criteria to delineate the species boundaries is that the con-generic divergence should be higher than con-specific divergence (Hubert et al., 2008).
 In current study the average distance between intra-species and inter-species is nearly 57 times higher.
 Maximum distance was found between Clarias batrachus and Anabas testudineus (142 folds) whereas minimum distance was found between Anguilla bicolor and Anguilla bengalensis (1.28 folds) (Figure 4).

-The neighbor joining tree was constructed using 38 partial sequences belonged to 17 species showed the distinct separate clusters for each species.
+The neighbor joining tree was constructed using 38 partial sequences belonging to 17 species showed the distinct separate clusters for each species.
 The exceptions include two species of Anabas viz.
 Anabas testudineus and Anabas cobojius; two species of Anguilla viz., Anguilla bicolor and Anguilla bengalensis which were clustered with other species of the same genera (Figure 5).

 DISCUSSION

-The lake Kolleru is one of the important freshwater lakes and national wetlands of India and is the only RAMSAR site of conservational importance from Andhra Pradesh.
+The Lake Kolleru is one of the important freshwater lakes and national wetlands of India and is the only RAMSAR site of conservational importance from Andhra Pradesh.
 Several riverine important edible fishes utilize this wetland as their breeding grounds.
 The presence of juvenile specimens of almost all the fishes especially the carps in this lake indicates that these fishes use this water body as their spawning grounds.
 Since this lake was connected distantly with the Bay of Bengal via Upputeru, it was observed that few marine fishes were also found in the lake.
-Lake Kolleru has found to be harbored three species of Near Threatened category, viz.
-Anguilla bicolor, Anguilla bengalensis, and Piaractus mesopotamicus; four species of Vulnerable category, viz.
+Lake Kolleru was found to harbor three species of Near Threatened category, viz.
+Anguilla bicolor, Anguilla bengalensis, and Piaractus mesopotamicus; and four species of Vulnerable category, viz.
 Wallago attu, Cyprinus carpio, Oreochromis mossambica, and Channa orientalis.

 Species identification and delineating species boundaries based on morphological methods and DNA sequence are nearly concordant (Ward et al., 2005).
 A total of 45 species were documented from lake Kolleru out of which 38 barcodes were generated belonged to 18 species.
 All of them were found genetically distinct inferred from COI gene partial sequence data.
 Chacko et al. (1952) reported 51 species belonged to 9 orders, 21 families and 35 genera from lake Kolleru that reported 4 endangered, 11 vulnerable and 1 rare species.
-Rao et al. (1987) revealed that there were 62 species belonged to 27 families from lake Kolleru of which many of them were gradually vanished from the lake due to various anthropogenic effects during next few years (Barman, 2004).
+Rao et al. (1987) revealed that there were 62 species belonging to 27 families from lake Kolleru of which many of them had gradually vanished from the lake due to various anthropogenic effects in the last few years (Barman, 2004).
 Azeez et al. (2011) reported that a total of 63 species belonging to 29 families have been recorded from the lake.
-Currently, the lake was shown to be diminished diversity of fish fauna compared to previous reports.
+Currently, the lake is shown to have diminished diversity of fish fauna compared to previous studies.
 Seshagiri Rao (1997) emphasized that culturing of exotic species in surrounding ponds and subsequent release of utilized pond waters into lake waters severely impacted the indigenous fish composition of the lake (Parvez et al., 2023).
-In current data, the catfishes (Heteropneustes fossilis and Clarias batrachus) were dominated across all the sampling stations.
-In addition, loricariid species (Sucker mouth catfishes, Pterygoplichthys disjunctivus and P. paradilis) also encountered frequently all over the lake that of considered as one of the most invasive fish species worldwide (Bate et al., 2025).
+In the current data, the catfishes (Heteropneustes fossilis and Clarias batrachus) dominated across all the sampling stations.
+In addition, loricariid species (Sucker mouth catfishes, Pterygoplichthys disjunctivus and P. paradilis) was also encountered frequently all over the lake and it is considered as one of the most invasive fish species worldwide (Bate et al., 2025).
 Pterygoplichthys species recorded first time from the lake and found abundantly across the lake during all seasons due to its tolerance to low dissolved oxygen and supporting armored body.
-The possible source of entry of this fish into the lake is may be via accidental release by aquarium traders into the inlet canals of the lake (Paul et al., 2024).
+The possible source of entry of this fish into the lake may be via accidental release by aquarium traders into the inlet canals of the lake (Paul et al., 2024).